San Francisco, «the city by the Bay»

 Castro is the gay district.
 It is very charming and pleasant.
 Its Victorian houses, more modest than the ones in Pacific Heights, are nevertheless splendid.
 There is often a mad rush on to have a taste of its bustling nightlife.

-Mission District is as for it the lesbian district.
+As for Mission (photo), it is the lesbian district.
 It owes its name to the San Francisco d'Assis Mission - oldest building in town - built on the late 18th century.
 It is really appreciated by artists and bohemian youth.
 It has traditionally a Latin identity, even though the latter has declined a little bit over the years.
 Dolores Park, the green lung of the district, is very pleasant and people like to come there and have a good time, especially on weekends.
 Finally, Mission is less showy than Castro.

 More west, the Twin Peaks, two hills that rise at the edge of town, offer a breathtaking view of San Francisco and its bay.